All Episodes

 There have been five allegations here.

-The fifth allegation was brought to me by Senator Whitehouse, who did absolutely the right thing.
+The fifth allegation was brought to me by Senator Whitehouse who did absolutely the right thing.

-He went down and beat them up, and she won't come forward.
+He went down and beat them up and she won't come forward.

-I said, Well, I'll make sure I'll join with you.
+I said, well, I'll make sure I'll join with you, let the FBI look at it.

-And turned out not to be true.
+And it turned out not to be true.

-The fourth allegation was an anonymous allegation, a letter without a date or return address sent to Corey Gardner just a few days ago, and he turned it over to the committee, and somebody on that side leaked it to NBC News, and it made it on the news, the fourth allegation.
+And he turned it over to the committee and somebody on that side leaked it to NBC News and it made it on the news, the fourth allegation.

 That really bothers me.